- Mental Health & Wellbeing Strategy

 Respect.
 Now.
 Always. is an initiative launched by Universities Australia to ensure that university campuses are places of safety and respect for all students and staff.
 The Respect.
 Now.
 Always campaign is about raising awareness in the university community that sexual assault and harassment are completely unacceptable.
 Western Sydney University endeavours to provide a safe and supportive environment for anyone impacted by sexual assault.

-Students who need immediate support are encouraged to call (02) 8247 9175.
-This line is available 24/7 until 26 April, 2016, and is staffed by qualified counsellors.
-For further support, please see 'Getting help' below.
+Students who need immediate support are encouraged to call 1800RESPECT (1800 737 732).
+This line is available 24/7 and is staffed by qualified counsellors.
+For further support, including emergency support please see 'Getting help' below.

 What is Sexual Assault?